-Bear activity increased not only in campgrounds and trailheads, but in areas that do not normally receive heavy bear use.
-The extremely dry winter has decreased the available natural food sources for bears so they are looking for other food sources; this includes human food and trash!
+Bear activity has increased not only in campgrounds, but in areas that do not normally receive heavy bear use.

 STORE YOUR FOOD AND TRASH PROPERLY!!

 Developed campsites have food storage lockers and bear-proof trashcans.
 Never leave food unattended at your campsite.
 For more information please contact the Forest Visitor Centers.